 …preliminary determination of the suitability of the alternative selection procedure for the user and job in question may have to be made on the basis of incomplete information…the investigation should continue until the user has reasonably concluded that the alternative is not useful or not suitable, or until a study of its validity has been completed.

 But what is a reasonable effort?
-Thankfully, the UGESP Q&As provide explicit guidance concerning the limits of a user’s effort and outline a series of steps to take to meet the burden.
+Thankfully, the UGESP Questions and Answers provide explicit guidance concerning the limits of a user’s effort and outline a series of steps to take to meet the burden.

 - “A reasonable investigation of alternatives would begin with a search of the published literature (test manuals and journal articles) to develop a list of currently available selection procedures that have in the past been found to be valid for the job in question or for similar jobs.”